eprunier/lein-webapp-template/README.md

 # lein-webapp-template

-A Leiningen template for Web apps based on Compojure, Hiccup, Bootstrap and jQuery.
+A Leiningen template for Web apps based on Compojure, Stencil, Bootstrap and jQuery.

 ## Usage with Leiningen 2